gitex-flow/gitex-flow-node/README.md

 | 6   | All versions should have a standardized version number.     |          |   ✔    |                      |        ✔         |
 | 7   | Integration of release process in IDE.                      |    ✔     |        |          ✔           |                  |

-The aim of this project to offer a well-coordinated overall concept that integrates all of the listed principles and tools.
+The aim of this project to offer a well-coordinated overall concept that integrates all of the listed principles and tools into the **git flow** workflow.

 ## User documentation